cm12-amami/local_manifests/README.md

 lunch cm_$device-eng
 make -jx recoveryimage
 ```
-Where $device is amami or z3c and x the number of CPU's
+Where $device is amami and x the number of CPU's